dtbourdon/bowling-kata/README.md

 The implementation in the oop package represents a typical OOP solution where a Frame is smart enough reason about it's own state.
 The ScoreKeeper communicates with each Frame to keep the score.

+## Prereqs to Test

+This is a Java/Maven project that uses Junit for testing.
+All required dependencies are defined in the pom file.

+To run just issue the follwing command: mvn clean test.